karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 ### Note on Software ###

-This week you may want to consider downloading an XML editor (such as [Aptana Studio](http://aptana.com/products/studio3) as used in the Lynda.com tutorial, or [Oxygen](http://www.oxygenxml.com/) for which I can provide you with a Student License) as an alternative to creating your XML documents in a standard OS-provided text editor such as `notepad` (Windows) or a freely downloadable text editor such as `notepad++` ([download link](http://notepad-plus-plus.org/) for Windows) or `textwrangler` ([download link](http://www.barebones.com/products/textwrangler/) for Mac).
+This week you may want to consider downloading an XML editor (such as [Aptana Studio](http://www.aptana.com/products/studio3.html) as used in the Lynda.com tutorial, or [Oxygen](http://www.oxygenxml.com/) as an alternative to creating your XML documents in a standard OS-provided text editor such as `notepad` (Windows) or a freely downloadable text editor such as `notepad++` ([download link](http://notepad-plus-plus.org/) for Windows) or `textwrangler` ([download link](http://www.barebones.com/products/textwrangler/) for Mac).